 Empty rooms can be used without placing a booking but be prepared to vacate if a prior booking has been made.

 Instructions for making a booking are listed above the online booking schedule.

 To connect your laptop to the projector in the group study rooms you need a VGA cable and the remote for the projector.
-These are available from the Lending and Information desk on the ground floor.
-They are part of a kit for the SMARTboards as well.
+These are stored in a locked cabinet in the room.
+The key for the cabinet is held in the Reserve collection on the ground floor.

 The VGA cable (with attached audio cable) and the remote control for the projector are outlined in green below.
 We don’t have VGA adaptors required for Mac computers and a Windows laptop requires a VGA port.

 1. While your laptop is turned off, plug one end of the VGA cable into the laptop port and the other end into the port in the room.
 The VGA ports in the rooms are either in the floor (under the tables) or on the wall near the SMARTboard.
 If you want audio played through the speakers in the room, plug in the audio cable as well (attached to the Datashow cable).